-The Internet of Things has been heralded as the Fourth Industrial Revolution because it will underpin every industry and most daily behaviours that we take for granted.
+The Internet of Things has been heralded as the Fourth Industrial Revolution because it will underpin every industry and most daily behaviors that we take for granted.

 It will be a world of big data, real-time analysis, and personalization.
 You may be shocked to learn that less than 30% of businesses generate service revenues from their IoT solutions according to this Capgemini report.